Schulze18/cadelac_website/README.md

 # CaDeLaC

-This is the repository that contains source code for the [Cadelac website](https://schulze18.github.io/cadelac_website).
+This is the repository that contains source code for the [CaDeLac website](https://schulze18.github.io/cadelac_website).

 If you find this work useful, please consider citing:
 ```